berberman/uusi/README.md

 * generate a boilerplate `Setup.hs`

-If no option is specified, `uusi` will use `-all`, removing all version constraints.
+If no option is specified, `uusi` will use `--all`, removing all version constraints.

 ### Examples